Felix-Nyarko/Real-Estate-Market-Analysis/README.md

 From the visual, it was discovered that **Volta Region** followed by **Nortern Region** have *larger floor area but offered relatively low price*

 *PICTORIAL REPRESENTATION OF THE TABLE*

+## 7. Properties with parking space
+On a broader scale, parking spaces didn't have direct impact on prices.
+It is only few areas that had direct relationsip with prices and they are predominantly located in
+Accra.
+Those areas are Cantonments, Burma Camp, etc.

+*PICTORIAL REPRESENTATION OF THE TABLE*